 Having more than one business credit card with the same issuer has some advantages for business owners.
 Account management is easier when you can do everything in one banking system, and you can more easily transfer rewards and balances between accounts.
 But maybe the rewards and perks of another card seem more appealing to you than any of the cards your current card issuer offers.

 So, when you want a different card, are you better off sticking with your current credit card issuer or switching to a different issuer?

 When to stick with your current business credit card issuer

 There are a couple of reasons you might want to stick with your current card company.
 For one, you’re probably already getting card offers from that issuer.
 If you have a card from Capital One and have always paid your bills on time, for example, you’ve created a level of trust.
 Now the company may want to extend you another account — or make the account you have more appealing.

 Here are your options if you stay with the same issuer.

 Swap your credit card for a different one with the same issuer

-Review the array of products that are currently available from your credit card issuer.
+Review the array of products currently available from your credit card issuer.
 It may offer a credit card with features that are much more attractive than when you first got the card.
-If it does, you may be able to switch your credit card for the one that better suits you.
+If it does, you may be able to switch your credit card to the one that better suits you.

-For example, maybe you started your business with a Chase Ink Business Cash® Credit Card, but it doesn’t come with the travel-related benefits you want now.
+For example, maybe you started your business with a Chase Ink Business Cash® Credit Card, but it doesn’t come with all the travel-related benefits you want now.
 The Ink Business Preferred® Credit Card does, and you can request a switch.